TheDitis/BlueBox/README.md

 # BlueBox
 A fully modular MIDI controller I designed in 2016.
-I worked on this business for about 8 months, building prototypes and working with the Denver SBDC (Small Business Development Center) to figure out how to get the company going.
+I worked on this product idea for about 9 months, building prototypes and working with the Denver SBDC (Small Business Development Center) to figure out how to get the company going.
+This project has been on put on the shelf for the time being.
+I hope to continue with it in the future.

 ![Modules Out View](BlueBox_Render1.png)